Iga54/Iga54/README.md

 - 🌱 I’m currently learning new functionalities (fixtures) in Playwright

 - 🧠 My career goals:
     - I aim to further develop my skills in automated testing (UI) with Playwright
+    - AI-Driven Testing with Playwright and AI agents
     - I would like to expand my expertise in accessibility testing (WCAG standards)